This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 server’s responses.

-responses to a response protocol buffer object (in this case a Feature
+responses to a response protocol buffer object (in this case a Feature) until

 there are no more messages.